wikimedia-research/Grants-metrics/README.md

 # Grants-metrics
 Calculation of core metrics related to grants activity

 This repo contains all the code needed to calculate grants metrics related to grant activity.
-It has three main dependencies:
+It has two main dependencies:
 * This code is designed to run on one of the [SWAP](https://wikitech.wikimedia.org/wiki/SWAP) servers and will not work elsewhere.
 * The grants-related metrics are calculated from Fluxx data reports.
 In later quarters, this will also be the case for content-related metrics and participant-related metrics.